 Just as many people may claim their favorite cheese — Gouda, Cheddar, Brie — stands above the rest, Pliny the Elder thought a variety from Gaul was superior.
 Here, a look into curdled milk and a recipe for this prince among cheeses.

 The ball of cheese I made on a plate, garnished with a wreath of thyme.

 Today, there are, really, uncountable varieties of cheese.
 Cheese can be made from cow milk, or sheep milk or buffalo milk or camel milk.
 Cheese can be fresh and soft or aged and hard.
-Cheese can be smoked, or purposefully inoculated with mold (blue cheese is great, by the way).
+Cheese can be smoked, or purposefully inoculated with mold (blue cheese finds a fan in me).
 Or cheese can be flavored with chives, or with jalapeños, or cranberries, or dill.

 The options are infinite.
 But how did we end up with this food that can so artfully be worked into pasta, potatoes, eggs, and sandwiches?

 Some 7,000 years ago, members of the Linear Pottery culture inhabited a swath of land from the Netherlands to Romania.
 Named for the defining designs on their earthenware, archaeologists have uncovered a handful of important sites mostly clustered in along the Elbe, Rhine, and Danube rivers.
 One of these prehistoric finds, located in Kujawy in north-central Poland, bore fragments of clay sieves among other potsherds.

 Chemical analysis of these chips of pottery revealed traces of lipids on their surfaces.
 Based on this discovery and their resemblance to modern strainers, it’s believed the Linear Pottery culture was busy producing cheese well before anybody assumed.
 This cheese was simple, probably similar to cottage cheese today, and there wouldn’t likely have been multiple types like there are now.